 The ISTJ loves traditions and, when it comes to romantic relationships, they behave in accordance with what is expected from them in every given stage of the relationship.
 When they are in a courting stage, they will give gifts and flowers.
 When they want to propose, they will get a ring.
 When they are ready to settle down, they will provide a fully-equipped house.
 And yes, you will have a real wedding too!

-The male ISTJ sees himself as the head of the family and takes on responsibility of protecting and providing for his loved ones.
-The female ISTJ is a steady and reliable wife who does things “properly”.
+An ISTJ male sees himself as the head of the family and takes on responsibility of protecting and providing for his loved ones.
+An ISTJ female is a steady and reliable wife who does things “properly”.
 When you are married to an ISTJ, the bills are paid, the house is well-maintained, the food is ready.
 The downside of being married to them is that they will expect you to put in just as much effort as they do.
 You will have errands to run and chores to do, and it all has to be completed by a clearly defined deadline.

 If the relationship goes bad, the ISTJ will stay committed even if they would be better off alone.
 They do so out of sense of duty and their unwillingness to step out of their comfort zone.